sgentle/phantomjs-node/README.md

 ### `phantom#exit`

-Sends an exit call to phantomjs process and returns a `Promise`.
+Sends an exit call to phantomjs process.

 Make sure to call it on the phantom instance to kill the phantomjs process.
 Otherwise, the process will never exit.